 Stress can also contribute to acid reflux symptoms.

-Over-the-counter pain relievers like aspirin and ibuprofen, can irritate the stomach lining and make acid reflux symptoms worse.
+Over-the-counter pain relievers like aspirin and ibuprofen can irritate the stomach lining and worsen acid reflux symptoms.

 Cucumbers have a high-water content that dilutes excess acid in the stomach.
 They also contain a protein digestive enzyme that helps to digest protein-rich foods and clean the intestine by killing bacteria.
-Most of the vitamins are in the cucumber peel, so be sure to wash them well before eating the skin.
+Most vitamins are in the cucumber peel, so wash them well before eating the skin.

-Spinach, kale, and broccoli have alkaline characteristics that make them excellent antacids.
+Spinach, kale, and broccoli have alkaline characteristics, making them excellent antacids.

-The radish family (including horseradish, daikon, and red radishes) is a great remedy for heartburn.
-It contains a high number of mustard oils, which soothe the stomach and also lower the production of stomach acid.
+The radish family (including horseradish, daikon, and red radishes) is an excellent remedy for heartburn.
+It contains many mustard oils, which soothe the stomach and lower the production of stomach acid.

 Bananas are high in potassium and are less acidic than many other fruits, with a pH of around 5.0.